Silvergriffon/SolastaFaceUnlock/README.md

 # SolastaFaceUnlock

 This mod unlocks the following and makes them available for character creation:

-54 NPC faces
+Over 50 NPC faces

-1 New skin color

-3 Different glowing eye colors

-4 "Eye Styles" (new category with default plus 3 eye models from the Sorcerer update)

-3 Body Decorations (Sorcerer body decorations now for all character classes)

-16 Glowing Body decoration color options
+New color options (including some that glow)
+Eye Styles
+All characters can have Sorceror body decorations and Sorcerers can opt for any (or no) body decoration
 Disclaimer: Some faces may not work with all beard shapes!